schafric/MFF-NSWI041/1/seminar-work.md

 `Student schedule` is a valid or invalid schedule for the upcoming semester formed by a `student`.

+`Studying plan` is an identifiable list of mandatory subjects, that a student shall accomplish before submitting thesis.

 `Standard operations` on a system entity are creating, modifying, removing and viewing.